Sime Darby: Sime, Darby and Co. Limited

 In October 1910, British businessmen William Sime and Henry Darby established Sime, Darby and Co., a fledgling player in the lucrative rubber industry.
 The company later diversified to cultivating palm oil and cocoa and met with enormous success.
 At the time of the company's founding, William Middleton Sime was a 37-year-old Scottish adventurer and fortune seeker.
 He had two failed ventures behind him – one in import-export business and the other in coffee plantations – when he left his job as a mercantile assistant in Singapore.
 Henry Darby was a wealthy 50-year-old English banker who owned property in Northern Malaya.

 A senior partner of the audit firm of the Sime Darby group was found dead in September 1973.
 In two suicide letters, he alleged he was doped and deceived by Dennis Pinder, chairman and managing director of Sime Darby, related to the audit of Sime Darby.
 Subsequently, Dennis Pinder was alleged that he misappropriated over S$3 million.
 At that time, Sime Darby was one of the largest companies in Singapore and Malaysia.
 Pinder was jailed after pleading guilty to criminal breach of trust in October 1975.

-In 1977 Sime Darby Holdings was acquired by Malaysian investors – mainly through Tradewinds (Malaysia) Sendirian Berhad.
+In 1977 Sime Darby Holdings was acquired by Malaysian investors – mainly through Tradewinds (Malaysia) Sdn Bhd.
 In December 1979 with the incorporation of two new Malaysian entities, Sime Darby Berhad (SDB) and Consolidated Plantations Berhad (CPB), Sime Darby moved its headquarters to Kuala Lumpur and became a Malaysian registered and managed concern.